vxwo-opensource/starword-core/README.md

-star-json-core
+star-keyword-core
 ==============================

-A C++ implements for star JSON
+A C++ implements for star text by keywords